 Important!!
 Do all of the treatments (as described above) 3 times, 10 days apart.

-Although the preferred host is human host, it will feed on other animals, such as poultry, mice, rats, canaries, dogs, and cats if necessary.
+Although the preferred host for bed bugs is humans, they will feed on other animals, such as poultry, mice, rats, canaries, dogs, and cats if necessary.
 They normally feed at night, but may feed in the daylight in rooms that are not used at night.

 Bed Bugs Life Cycle